Misty Knight: Age of Apocalypse

-In the Age of Apocalypse reality, Misty was one of many 'flatscans'- non-mutants- forced underground by Apocalypse.
-When her friends were attacked by a Brood, that had come to Earth, Misty escaped with the aid of Scott and Alex Summers, only to subsequently die fighting the reanimated corpses of her former friends.
+An alternate version of Misty Knight appears in the "Age of Apocalypse" reality.
+She was one of many 'flatscans'- non-mutants- forced underground by Apocalypse.
+When her friends were attacked by a Brood, that had come to Earth, Misty escaped with the aid of Scott Summers and Alex Summers, only to subsequently die fighting the reanimated corpses of her former friends.

 MC2

-In the alternate future of the MC2 universe, Misty eventually settled down and married Iron Fist.
-Unfortunately, at some point in the past, she died of cancer.
-Because of this Iron Fist gave up crime-fighting, and began to live as a simple martial arts trainer.
+An alternate version of Misty Knight appears in the MC2 universe.
+She eventually settled down and married Iron Fist.
+At some point in the past, she died of cancer, leading Iron Fist to retire from heroics and become a martial arts trainer.